-Canada graduated from Quinnipiac with a bachelor’s degree in sociology with a minor in history in 2006.
+Canada graduated from Quinnipiac with a bachelor’s degree in 2006.
 Cheryl and her husband Zac reside in North Branford, CT.